SSC CGL Exam > SSC CGL Notes > SSC CGL Tier 2 - Study Material, Online Tests, Previous Year > Chapter Notes - Price Determination

 Consequences of Price Controls or Price Ceiling

 • Rationing: To ensure the availability of goods to everyone, governments generally have price controls with distribution controls.
 The most effective form of distribution control is rationing.
-Rationing implies that a ceiling(maximum amount) is imposed on the quantity which can be bought and consumed by a consumer.
+Rationing implies that a ceiling(maximum amount) is imposed on the quantity that can be bought and consumed by a consumer.

 This is done by giving ration coupons to the consumer so that no individual can buy more than a certain amount of controlled goods.